Language

 enumerate() eliminates the need to manage indexes manually.
 Writing for i, fruit in enumerate(fruits): is considered more Pythonic than for i in range(len(fruits)):.

 zip() stops when the shortest iterable is exhausted.
-If you need to process all elements from iterables of different lengths, use itertools.zip_longest() instead. zip() is also commonly used to loop over multiple lists together, and is often paired with sorted() for sorting operations.
+If you need to process all elements from iterables of different lengths, you can use itertools.zip_longest(). zip() is also commonly used to loop over multiple lists together, and is often paired with sorted() for sorting operations.

 If you find any errors or copyright issues, please .